kroefeet/scrapey/README.md

 This file (review_new_SSRN.csv) should contain items that have either changed or are new since the last time you ran this process.

-### Clean up
-- You should save a copy of SSRNData.json as 'previousSSRNData.json' for the next time your run this process
-- After saving a copy as 'previousSSRNData.json' delete the SSRNData.json in preparation for the next time you run the script (you probably forgot to do this if you are getting a JSON Decoding Error when running check_ssrn.py)